chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 > When would you need to give us an answer if we make an offer?

-I'd like 2 business days to review the complete offer carefully.
-This is an important decision, and I want to make sure I'm fully informed.
-So I will give you my decision by Monday.
+I'd like about two business days to carefully review the offer.
+It's an important decision, so I can give you my final answer by next Monday.

 ### Hobbies